-What happens if you do not make a will in the UK or in Spain?
+What happens if you do not make a Spanish Will or a Will in the UK?

 What law will apply to my estate?

-If you own assets in Spain when you die and you have not made a will at all, the question of which law will apply is now far simply than it once was.
+If you own assets in Spain when you die and you have not made a Will at all, the question of which law will apply is now far simply than it once was.
 Since 17 August 2015 the intestacy rules applicable to your estate will be the rules of the country in which you were habitually resident as at the date of your death.
 So, if you were habitually resident in Spain then the intestacy rules applicable in the autonomous community in question will apply to your estate.
 If you were resident in London then English law will apply.
 If in Edinburgh then Scots law will apply, and if in Belfast then the law of Northern Ireland will apply.
 We have recently discussed the administration of a cross-border Spanish and Scottish estate in a more recent article here.

 So, while it is now simpler to determine which law will apply, the way in which the rules work changes from time to time.
 Currently, if English law applies to your estate, then if you die with a surviving spouse or civil partner, and with children, then the spouse or civil partner will keep all of the assets up to £250,000 and all the personal possessions whatever their value.
 The remainder of the estate, if any, is divided equally between your surviving spouse or civil partner, and your children/grandchildren (who inherit in equal shares and, if grandchildren, the share that their deceased parent would have inherited had they survived).
 In the same circumstances, if you were habitually resident in Barcelona when you died then your children will inherit all of your Spanish estate and your spouse or civil partner will inherit a life interest in all of the estate, whereas if you were resident in Madrid then your children and grandchildren will inherit all of your Spanish estate, while your spouse or civil partner will inherit a life interest in one third of your estate according to the intestacy rules.